-For private employees, GINA adopts the enforcement and remedy structure of Title VII of the Civil Rights Act of 1964, 42 U.S.C. § 2000e-4 et seq.
+For private employees, GINA adopts the enforcement and remedy structure of Title VII of the Civil Rights Act of 1964, 42 U.S.C.
+Section 2000e-4 et seq.
 (2006), incorporating it by reference.
 42 U.S.C. § 2000ff-6(a) (Supp.
 II 2008).
-For the other employee groups it covers - state, federal, and congressional employees - GINA incorporates the slightly different remedy provisions of the other relevant federal EEO statutes.
-42 U.S.C. § 2000ff-6(b) through 42 U.S.C. § 2000ff-6(e) (Supp.
+For the other employee groups it covers (state, federal, and congressional employees), GINA incorporates the remedy provisions of the other relevant federal EEO statutes.
+42 U.S.C. § 2000ff-6(b) through(e) (Supp.
 II 2008).
 GINA explicitly excludes, however, claims for disparate impact, a cause of action for unintentional discrimination that is available under Title VII.
 42 U.S.C. § 2000ff-7 (Supp.
 II 2008).

-This section follows the pattern of many of the state EEO statutes that supplement Title VII and other federal civil rights statutes by providing a private cause of action.
-Because of the variety of approaches taken by the states, the act allows a state some leeway to tailor remedies for consistency with those in other state EEO statutes.
+Subsection (a) follows the pattern of many of the state employment discrimination statutes that supplement Title VII and other federal civil rights statutes by providing a private right of action.
+Because of the variety of approaches taken by the states, the act allows a state leeway to tailor remedies for consistency with those in other state employment discrimination statutes.
 The forms of available relief are to be determined under state law.
+Consistent with GINA, the section provides for fee shifting for prevailing employees.

-In addition, while the act includes a provision allowing a claimant to file a private cause of action without exhausting administrative remedies under GINA and, if applicable, under state administrative avenues, this provision is placed in brackets in order to leave the exhaustion decision to the state.
-As in the federal EEO statutes, the section provides for fee shifting for prevailing employees to compensate for their cost to enforce the statute.
+Subsection (b) is a provision allowing a claimant to file a private cause of action without exhausting administrative remedies under GINA and, if applicable, under state administrative avenues.
+This provision is placed in brackets in order to leave the exhaustion decision to the state.

-Background on GINA's administrative procedures and the federal private cause of action.
-Under Title VII, and hence by reference under GINA, if there is a state or local fair employment practices agency that is designated as a "deferral agency," an individual seeking relief from employment discrimination must first file a charge with that agency and the EEOC must defer jurisdiction over the complaint for 60 days or until the state agency has terminated its action.
+Background on GINA's administrative procedures.
+Under Title VII, and hence by reference under GINA, if there is a state or local fair employment practices agency that the EEOC has designated as a "deferral agency," an individual seeking relief from employment discrimination must first file a charge with that agency.
+The EEOC must defer jurisdiction over the complaint for 60 days or until the state agency has terminated its action.
 Almost all the states have created agencies that qualify as deferral agencies under Title VII.

 If there is no qualifying state fair employment practices agency, a complainant has 180 days from the violation to file a discrimination charge with the EEOC.
-When a state has a deferral agency, then a complainant must meet the state filing deadline but has 300 days to file with the EEOC, but a complainant must also meet the state's time limitation for filing an administrative claim.
+When a state has a deferral agency, then a complainant has 300 days to file with the EEOC, but must also meet the state's time limitation for filing an administrative claim.
 State time limitations range from 90 days (2 states) to one year (9 states), with a majority of states (31) setting the time limit at 180 days or 6 months.
-The EEOC and state fair employment agencies enter into annual work sharing agreements that provide that when a charge is filed with either the EEOC or the state agency it is treated as dual filed with both of them.
+The EEOC and state fair employment agencies enter into annual work sharing agreements that provide that when a charge is filed with either the EEOC or the state agency it is treated as filed with both of them.

 The EEOC serves a notice on the person named in the charge and investigates the charge.
 If it finds reasonable cause to pursue the complaint, it must attempt to conciliate the matter.
 If the EEOC dismisses the case, or if settlement is not reached within 180 days from the time the charge was filed and the EEOC and Attorney General decide not to bring a court case, the EEOC issues a "right to sue letter."
-An employee may take court action only after the EEOC issues this notice.
-The case must then be filed in court within 90 days.
+An employee may take federal court action only after the EEOC issues this notice.
+The case must then be filed in federal court within 90 days.